White Paper: Man and Machine

 Market Research Mobile Dashboard

-An international market research firm serving the media industry acquired a sophisticated Finnish company on performing mobile analytics.
+An international market research firm serving the media industry acquired a sophisticated Finnish company focused on performing mobile analytics.
 The Finnish company’s product offered a 360˚ view of the mobile consumer through passive on-device measurements.
 Proprietary software allowed mobile developers to create applications revealing usage patterns, signal strength, and user location in order to provide holistic audience measurements.
 The firm’s software worked on all major smartphone platforms (iOS, BlackBerry, Android, and Windows Phone).
-To complement the acquired capability, the Market Research Company sought to develop a web-based dashboard in order to deliver the data produced from the passive metering software to employees and external customers.
+To complement the acquired capability, the Market Research Company sought to develop a web-based dashboard in order to deliver the data from the passive metering software to employees and external customers.
+Prior to engaging CapTech, the Market Research organization conducted a brief proof-of-concept to determine if the dashboard could be delivered using existing technology.
+As a result of the POC, the company determined that the dashboard would be delivered using SAP’s Xcelsius dashboard tools with a BusinessObjects Universe as the semantic layer on top of its Netezza data warehouse platform.

 Windows Universal Apps: MVVM Design Pattern